goalkeepers

 - reflexes and reaction speed,

-The classes are tailored to the age and skill level of the participants to maximize the effectiveness of the training.
+Sessions are tailored to the age and skill level of participants, maximising training effectiveness.

-Twice during the camp, goalkeepers are invited to a dedicated video analysis, where coaches discuss in detail the key elements of each player's game.
+Twice during the camp, goalkeepers are invited to a dedicated video analysis session, where coaches discuss in detail the key elements of each player's game.

-Together, areas for improvement are identified and the work methods that will yield the best results.
+Areas requiring improvement and working methods that will yield the best results are identified jointly.

 Mental training

 During the camp, goalkeepers participate in two special mental training sessions.
-The focus is on:
+We focus on:

 - building self-confidence,